2019 Mazda3 Sedan Review: Back to Basics

 The seats are brand new and part of a wider effort across the car to take the design back to the basics of human physiology.
 Mazda looked at the human’s natural balance when standing on two legs and tried to replicate that sensation in a seated posture by firmly supporting the pelvis in an upright position to maintain the spine’s natural S-shape curve.

 The goal is to increase comfort and reduce fatigue on long journeys.
-We can’t confirm the long-term benefits of the redesign, but the seats are certainly very comfortable and have a good range of adjustment.
+We can’t confirm the redesign’s long-term benefits, but the seats are certainly very comfortable and have a good range of adjustment.

 A black interior

-The all-black cabin of our test car could have used some lighter accents – and piano black trim is bad for showing dust – but there are other options.
+The all-black cabin of our test car could have used some lighter accents—and piano black trim is bad for showing dust—but there are other options.
 Our car’s black leather seat material is one of two alternatives in the Premium package, the other being white.
-Basic variants get black cloth seats while the intermediate Luxury package offers leatherette seats in black or greige (grey/beige).
+Basic variants get black cloth seats, while the intermediate Luxury package offers leatherette seats in black or grey (grey/beige).

 Engine and transmission

 Like all GTs, our 3 had what is, for now, the top-of-the-line engine option.
 The Skyactiv-G 2.5 is a reworked version of the motor in the 2018 car.
-It makes 186 HP and 186 lb-ft of torque, which is fine for everyday use.
-It spins up nicely and sounds more sporting than some of the other units around.
+It makes 186 HP and 186 lb-ft of torque, which is acceptable for everyday use.
+It spins up nicely and sounds more sporting than some other units.

 Fuel-saving feature